Intro-to-CS-Bootcamp/ics_bc_s18/week5/README.md

 #### roman_to_integer.rb

 - Requirements
   - Party like it’s `roman_to_integer 'mcmxcix'`!
 Come on, you knew it was coming, didn’t you?
-It’s the other half of your `roman_numeral 1999` method.
-Make sure to reject strings that aren’t valid Roman numerals.
+It’s the other half of your `roman_numeral 1999` method. ~Make sure to reject strings that aren’t valid Roman numerals.~
+  - We will ask you to reject strings that contain invalid characters (such as `'abc'`) but you do not need to reject invalid strings with all correct characters, such as `'iiiiii'` or `'ic'`.
+Unless you're _really_ ambitious.
 - Clarifications/Advice
   - You're only required to make it work with old roman numerals, but for an extra challenge adapt it to work with the modern ones too!